yl-1993/hfsoftmax/README.md

 It uses `torch.nn.DataParallel` to extract features and saves it as `.npy`.
 The features will subsequently be used to perform the verification test.

+If you use distributed training, set `strict=False` during feature extraction.

 Note that the bin file from InsightFace, `lfw.bin` for example, is pickled by Python2.
 It cannot be processed by Python 3.0+.
 You can either use Python2 for evaluation or re-pickle the bin file by Python3 first.